 If you’re buying a home with vacant possession, this means the current owner has agreed to have the property empty of residents and belongings by the completion date.

 Exchange of contracts usually takes place a week or two before the agreed completion date and once done, the purchase/ sale is legally binding.
-In most cases, the previous owners will remain resident at the home during this period, whether this is the case or not, if buying with vacant possession, everything will need to be emptied out by completion day.
+In most cases, the seller will remain living at the property during this period, whether this is the case or not, if buying with vacant possession, everything will need to be emptied out by completion day.

 You may find yourself in a situation where you’re buying with vacant possession, and the current owner has tenants living at the property.
-This would mean the current owner has agreed to terminate – or not renew – the tenancy agreement and will ensure the tenants are moved out before exchange or completion.
+This would mean the current tenancy agreement ends before the date of completion, and the seller .will ensure the tenants are moved out before exchange or completion.

 Selling with vacant possession